matthew-brett/barts-setup/barts_setup.md

 * If WIFI:
     * _Turn on the phone WiFi_.
 Connect to StBartholomewPrivate.
     * Plug lightning to USB-A cable from phone into USB-A power on power extension block.
+It's most convenient to use a USB power plug on the nearest extension block.
 * If WIRED:
     * _Turn off the phone WiFi_.
+    * Plug lightning to USB-A / lightning power adapter (L2USB) into phone.
+    * Plug USB-A to Ethernet connector into the L2USB connector.
-    * Plug lightning to USB-A cable from phone into USB-A port on MACBOOK.
+    * Plug lightning to USB-A cable from phone into USB-A power somewhere; the USB-A power sockets on the power extension block are convenient.

 ### MACBOOK